The Hidden Hand (band)

-Biography
+History

-The Hidden Hand was a trio formed by Scott "Wino" Weinrich (guitar and vocals) and Bruce Falkinburg (bass and vocals) and included 3 different drummers.
-Weinrich had previously been a member of such bands as The Obsessed, Saint Vitus, Spirit Caravan and Place of Skulls.
-Falkinburg was a professional recording engineer and his Phase Studios has been the commission site of works by Clutch, Sixty Watt Shaman and Stinking Lizaveta.
-The Hidden Hand released their debut 7" single De-Sensitized in late 2002 and was quickly followed by their first album, Divine Propaganda in 2003.
-A split LP/CD with Washington, D.C. band Wooly Mammoth followed.
-The release coincided with their appearance at the Emissions from the Monolith festival.
-Their second full-length album: Mother Teacher Destroyer was released on Southern Lord Records in 2004.
-After the release of that second LP original drummer Dave Hennessy left the band to focus more time on his own band: Ostinato.
-He was replaced by Evan Tanner.
-Tanner left the band in 2006 after the recording of their latest effort, The Resurrection of Whiskey Foote.
-He in turn was replaced by Matt Moulis, who has played in DC area bands Medic and Bison.
+The Hidden Hand was formed as a trio by guitarist and vocalist Scott "Wino" Weinrich and bassist and vocalist Bruce Falkinburg in 2002, shortly after the dissolution of Spirit Caravan in May of that year.
+The band worked with three different drummers over its five-year lifespan.
+Weinrich had previously played in The Obsessed, Saint Vitus, Spirit Caravan, and Place of Skulls.
+Falkinburg (1969–2022) worked as a professional recording engineer, and his Phase Recording studio in College Park, Maryland, had recorded albums by Clutch, Sixty Watt Shaman, and Stinking Lizaveta.

+The band released their debut 7" single, De-Sensitized, in late 2002, followed quickly by their first full-length album, Divine Propaganda, in 2003.
+They then released a split LP/CD with Washington, D.C. band Wooly Mammoth, which coincided with their appearance at the Emissions from the Monolith festival.

+Their second album, Mother Teacher Destroyer, was released on Southern Lord Records in 2004.
+Following that release, original drummer Dave Hennessy departed to focus on his own band, Ostinato, and was replaced by Evan Tanner.
+Tanner left in 2006 after recording the band's third album, The Resurrection of Whiskey Foote, and was succeeded by Matt Moulis, who had previously played in DC-area bands Medic and Bison.

-The band's output is a slight departure in style for Weinrich.
-Its psychedelic music influences are evident and it deals lyrically with politics, history and spirituality.
-In contrast to his previous bands, he has said: "The Hidden Hand is political."
+Musically, the band represented a shift in style for Weinrich.
+The Hidden Hand incorporated stronger psychedelic influences and addressed themes of politics, history, and spirituality in their lyrics.
+Weinrich described the band by saying, "The Hidden Hand is political," distinguishing it from his previous work.

-Hidden Hand split up in August 2007.
+The band dissolved in August 2007, with Weinrich subsequently rejoining Saint Vitus.
+Falkinburg later briefly joined The Obsessed during their 2016–17 reunion before his death on July 12, 2022.